Best Practices for Developing Effective Work From Home Policies

 Remote Work Arrangement Types

 Remote work arrangements vary, each with unique benefits and challenges.
-Some companies offer flexible work arrangements, allowing employees to work remotely as much as they want while working remotely.
+Some companies offer flexible work arrangements, allowing employees to work remotely as much and whenever they desire.
 Others have strict policies with closely monitored start and stop times.
 Ad hoc remote work allows employees to occasionally work from home when appropriate or beneficial.

-Alternatively, a fixed number of remote workdays per month requires employees to schedule their remote workdays to avoid missing important meetings.
+Finally, some arrangements include a requirement that employees work a fixed number of remote or on-site days per month.
 Companies should choose the remote work arrangement that best fits their operational needs and employee preferences.

 Designated Working Hours

-Designated working hours are essential for maintaining productivity and ensuring availability for employees working remotely.
+Outlining designated working hours are essential for maintaining productivity and ensuring availability of employees working remotely.
 The work-from-home policy should clarify whether arrangements adhere to standard business hours or allow flexibility.
-Some employees may be required to work core hours, while others may have more flexibility.
+Some employees may be required to work core hours, while others may have complete flexibility.

 Other items to include in your work from home policy might include:

-1. How non-exempt employees accurately log their start and end times for the workday and record their meal periods.
+1. How non-exempt employees accurately log their start and end times for the workday, time spent on projects, and time for meals or breaks.

-2. If non-exempt employees get paid breaks, and if so, how many and for what length of time.
-Determining breaks can become complex in some cases.
-For instance, when laws requiring a paid break for every 4 hours is involved, but the employee uses flex time and not core hours.
+2. If non-exempt employees get paid breaks.
+If so, stipulate how many and for what length of time.
+Determining breaks can be complex in some cases.
+For instance, when laws require a paid break for every consequitive 4 hours worked, but the employee uses flex time and breaks up their time with non-work time, paid break time may not be appropriate.
+It is challenging to track these situations.

 3. Specify whether employees can work remotely 100% of the time or just part of the time.